 One such inspiring person is IAS Topper Ansar Ahmad Shaikh, who cleared the UPSC 2016 in his very first attempt.

 He secured AIR 361 and he was just 21; beating Roman Saini who was 22 when he became an IAS officer.
 He is currently serving as Sub-Divisional Officer (SDO) at Dinhata, Cooch Beharat, West Bengal.

 Youngest IAS Officer

 - Ansar is the son of Yonus Shaikh Ahmad, an autorickshaw driver from Jalna’s Shedgaon village in the Marathwada region of Maharashtra.

 - His mother worked in fields.

 - His younger brother, Anees dropped out of school in standard VII.
 Anees worked in a garage to support the family and help his brother prepare for the IAS exam.

-If you want to know how to become the youngest IAS officer of India, click here.
+If you want to know how to become the youngest IAS officer of India, check the linked article.

 - Ansar worked 12 hours a day for three years to achieve his IAS dream.